 The results, published in the journal Circulation, did not find evidence of any increased risk of serious heart events among participants.

-However, the CDC also notes that there are more former smokers in the US today than there are current ones.
+However, the CDC also notes that there are

 Stopping smoking is associated with increased life expectancy, improved cardiovascular health, better quality of life and reduced health care costs.

 But, the CDC acknowledges, nicotine dependency is a chronic condition that may require repeated interventions to achieve the goal.
 Withdrawal symptoms for nicotine include irritability, anxiety, difficulty in concentrating and increased appetite.

 Scientists know that nicotine replacement therapies, such as patches and chewing gum, increase minor heart symptoms, such as irregular or rapid heartbeat.

 The combination of both therapies, wearing a patch and chewing gum whenever there is the urge to smoke has been shown to be more effective but does lead to more side effects.

 Edward J. Mills, study co-author and associate professor of medicine at Stanford University and Canada Research Chair at the University of Ottawa, explains: